johnnyshih99/rush/README.md

 Or a very simple seed is created.
 The script relies on `rushing.json` being in the `public/` folder
 run `bundle exec rails db:seed` to populate initial data

 * Solution
-The solution uses [datatable.net](https://datatables.net/) for much of the table functionalities.
+The solution uses [datatable.net](https://datatables.net/) for many of the table functionalities.
 [This blogpost](https://aarvy.me/blog/2019/09/21/datatables-with-bootstrap-4-minimal-setup-in-rails-6/) was loosely followed for setup.